EgbertRijke/HoTT-Intro/README.md

 * To generate the index, run `makeindex hott_intro.idx`.

 ## Agda formalization
 The Agda formalization can be found in the Agda folder.
-The files of the formalization correspond 1-to-1 with the Lectures in the course notes, and the formalization follows the course material as closely as possible.
+Except for the first lecture, which explains the rules for dependent type theory, the files of the formalization correspond 1-to-1 with the Lectures in the course notes, and the formalization follows the course material as closely as possible.
 A formalization of all the exercises is included, since many of them are essential in the development of the theory.

 [1]: http://www.andrew.cmu.edu/user/erijke/hott/